 To save you that experience, I wanted to share with you what I figured out all those Christmases ago…

 This is the original iPad model that started it all.
-In general, this is the most basic and cheapest iPad available.
-The current version is Generation 8, which has a 10.2″ screen and supports the Generation 1 Apple Pencil (more on this later).
+In general, this is the most basic and cheapest iPad available at a starting price of under $350 USD.
+The current version is Generation 9, which has a 10.2″ screen a minimum of 64 gb of memory, and supports the Generation 1 Apple Pencil (more on this later).

-The iPad Mini is a smaller version of the iPad and has a compact 7.9″ display.
+The iPad Mini is a smaller version of the iPad and the current version has a compact 8.3″ display.
 While the screen is smaller, it is a better display than the iPad in terms of color and contrast.
-The iPad mini also supports the Generation 1 Apple Pencil (more on this later).
+The iPad mini also supports the Generation 2 Apple Pencil starting with the 6th generation (more on this later).

 iPad Pro 11-inch

 As its name suggests, the iPad Pro 11-inch has an 11” display.
 The screen quality is better than the iPad, the iPad Air, and the iPad Mini with better color and contrast.

 The picture is sharper and has a higher refresh rate (meaning everything will move smoother).